 In 2010 the fenceline was extended considerably in the West to provide lots of additional camping space in this portion of the site.
 The first field you come into if you enter via Gate A nowadays is called Darble and it is therefore perfect for those who arrive by public transport and want to get their tents up as soon as they get on site.
 It also includes the designated area specifically reserved for people who cycle to the festival.

 The next field heading south from Gate A is rather unimaginatively known as Pylon Ground, and it’s pretty obvious from the photo above how it got its name.
-Even in the relatively short period of time that I have been attending the festival the site has been extended several times to include new camping areas and whenever this happens it takes a little while for people to see their benefits and move away from their old favourites.
-As you can see from the amount of grass visible in this photo there was still tons of space available here on the Thursday lunchtime in 2013 even though it's still a relatively short walk from Gate A and very close to both the John Peel Stage and the Silver Hayes dance area.
+During the period of time that I have been attending the festival the site has been extended several times to include new camping areas and whenever this happens it takes a little while for people to see their benefits and move away from their old favourites.
+As you can see from the amount of grass visible in this photo there was still tons of space available here on the Thursday lunchtime in 2015 even though it's still a relatively short walk from Gate A and very close to both the John Peel Stage and the Silver Hayes dance area.

 Further down the hill again we have the rather more attractively named Rivermead.
 Again plenty of space here for later arrivals and also lovely and flat for comfortable camping but in a wet year I would suggest that its proximity to the river would make it rather soggy underfoot.